La Méditerranéenne

-La Méditerranéenne, previously known as Tour Méditerranéen, is a professional road bicycle racing event held in Spain, France and Italy, close to the Mediterranean.
+La Méditerranéenne, previously known as Le Tour Méditerranéen, was a professional road bicycle racing event held in Spain, France and Italy, close to the Mediterranean Sea.
 Run over four days, it holds a 2.1 rating on the UCI Europe Tour.

 The event is part of a series of stage races being held in the south of France in February, alongside the Étoile de Bessèges, the Tour du Haut Var and the Tour La Provence.
 These early-season races are competed mainly by French teams and are considered preparations for Paris–Nice, the first European World Tour event in March.